serverless/serverless/docs/02-providers/aws/events/04-sns.md

 # SNS

-## Simple event definition

-Here we create a new SNS topic with the name `dispatch` which is bound to the `dispatcher` function.
+In the following example we create a new SNS topic with the name `dispatch` which is bound to the `dispatcher` function.
 The function will be called every time a message is sent to the `dispatch` topic.

 ```yml
 functions: